Casc/task-ds/process_md/my_process.md

 There was also built another dictionary which helps to see how many units are done by each student (student_and_unit).

-// average units from student from each country,

 ```python
 import matplotlib.pyplot as plt